rodralez/NaveGo/README.md

 * R. Gonzalez, J.I.
 Giribet, and H.D.
 Patiño.
 An approach to benchmarking of loosely coupled low-cost navigation systems.
 Mathematical and Computer Modelling of Dynamical Systems, vol. 21, issue 3, pp. 272-287, 2015.
 [Link](http://www.tandfonline.com/doi/abs/10.1080/13873954.2014.952642).

+## Acknowledgments

+We would like to thank to many people that have contribute to make NaveGo a better tool:

+* Dr. Juan Ignacio Giribet (Universidad Nacional de Buenos Aires, Argentina) for this continuous support on theory aspects of INS/GPS systems.

+* Dr. Charles K. Toth (The Ohio State University, USA), Dr. Allison Kealy, and M.Sc.
+Azmir Hasnur-Rabiain (both from The University of Melbourne, Australia) for generously sharing IMU and GPS datasets, and in particular, for Azmir's unselfish help.

+* Prof. Zhu, Dr. Yang, and Mr. Bo Sun, all from the Laboratory of Precision Measuring Technology and Instruments, Tianjin University, Tianjin, China, for contributing with IMU static measurements to test Allan variance routines.

+* Dr. Paolo Dabove and Dr. Marco Piras (both from DIATI, Politecnico di Torino, Italy) for helping to debug NaveGo and suggesting new features.

+# Examples

 ## Allan variance working example

 Just execute the file `navego_allan_example.m`.
-It process 2-hours static measurements from an Sensonor STIM300 IMU.
+It process 2-hours of static measurements from an Sensonor STIM300 IMU.

 ## INS/GPS working example